What Is Rogue Security Software: Complete 2024 Guide

-Malware infection rates are only increasing, so it’s essential to protect our devices.
-But, what if security software does more harm than good?
+Malware infection rates are only increasing in 2024, so it’s essential to protect our devices.
+But, what if your security software is doing more harm than good?

 Rogue security software has more than doubled in the last decade.
 These malicious apps are designed to mimic antivirus programs but are actually a sinister malware scam.
 Once downloaded, they cause endless frustration and even trick users into making payments.